easttennesseecc-star/Q-Top-Dog-IDE/START_HERE.md

 ## ⚠️ IMPORTANT

-Keep the two server windows (Backend and Frontend) open while using Q-IDE.
+Keep the two server windows (Backend and Frontend) open while using Top Dog.
 - You can minimize them
 - You can move them
 - But do NOT close them
-- Q-IDE stops working if you close them
+- Top Dog stops working if you close them

 ---